kpmainali/CooccurrenceAffinity/README.md

 If the mA or mB value is equal to 0 or N in the inputs to the package functions, then the corresponding co-occurrence distribution is degenerate at min(mA,mB).
 This means that the co-occurrence count X will always be min(mA,mB) regardless of alpha.
 In this case alpha is undefined, and no computations are done: an error message is returned.

 ## Recommendation on CI
-Four confidence intervals for alpha are calculated in AlphInts() and ML.Alpha().
+Four confidence intervals for alpha are calculated in AlphInts() and ML.Alpha(); see Mainali and Slud (2022) for additional details.
 Two are conservative (CI.CP and CI.Blaker) and two (CI.midP and CI.midQ) are designed to have coverage probability generally closer to the nominal confidence level at the cost of occasional undercoverage.
 The CI.Blaker interval is highly recommended when a conservative interval is desired, and the CI.midP interval otherwise.
 However, only one p-value is computed: when pval="Blaker", the p-value is calculated according to the Blaker "Acceptability" function to be compatible with the CI.Blaker confidence interval; and otherwise the p-value is calculated to correspond to the CI.midP confidence interval.
 Just as it would be a statistical error to choose among the confidence intervals after calculating all of them, so it would also be an error to decide a method of p-value calculation after seeing multiple p-value types.
 For this reason we provide only one p-value, calculated using the same idea as one of our preferred confidence intervals according to the user's choice of the input parameter "pval".

 # References